| This page forms part of UK Editing Best Practice. Editors are encouraged to follow these guidelines. |

 These devices can identify speeding drivers travelling in both directions, don’t flash when they snap, and catch motorists not wearing a seatbelt or handling a mobile phone at the wheel.

-They can also act as Red Light Cameras if placed near traffic lights.
-If so, they should be mapped as a Red Light Camera.
+They can also act as red-light cameras when placed near traffic lights.
+If so, they should be mapped as red-light cameras.

 Average Speed Cameras